patohdzs/datadventures/README.md

   - Data collected by the Faisalabad Institute of Cardiology at the Allied Hospital in Faisalabad between April – December 2015.
   - [Link to data set](https://plos.figshare.com/articles/dataset/Survival_analysis_of_heart_failure_patients_A_case_study/5227684/1)

-- #### (ONGOING) How Bad Did It Shake?
+- #### Shakes and Quakes
-  - Project aimed at predicting the level of building damages caused by the 2015 Gorkha earthquake in Nepal.
+  - Project aimed at predicting the ordinal level of building damages caused by the 2015 Gorkha earthquake in Nepal.
-  - Focus on ordinal dependant variable models, assesed on a micro-averaged F1 score metric.
+  - Predictions placed in the top 3% of submissions for the DrivenData Richter's Predictor: Modeling Earthquake Damage competition.
-  - Data was collected as part of the [2015 Nepal Earthquake Open Data Portal project](http://eq2015.npc.gov.np/#/about) between January - May 2016 and preprocessed by DrivenData for the Richter's Predictor: Modeling Earthquake Damage competition.
+  - Data was collected as part of the [2015 Nepal Earthquake Open Data Portal project](http://eq2015.npc.gov.np/#/about) between January - May 2016 and preprocessed by DrivenData.
   - [Link to data set](https://www.drivendata.org/competitions/57/nepal-earthquake/page/134/)

 - #### (ONGOING) America's favourite grocery store?